dipjyotimetia/PostMortem/README.md

 ## Generated Test Structure

-For each request in your Postman collection, PostMorterm generates:
+For each request in your Postman collection, postmortem generates:

 - **Mocha test files** with the request details and proper imports
 - **Test assertions** converted from Postman's syntax to Chai